2026

 Three New PhD Students Join the Lab

-Mehrael Atkins, Cheng Yang, and Jingxuan Guo join the Deppmann Lab as new PhD students, bringing fresh perspectives to our research on neural circuits and metabolism.
+Mehrael Atkins, Cheng Yang, and Jingxuan Guo joined the Deppmann Lab as PhD students, taking on projects in Rett syndrome, p75NTR signaling, and peripheral nerve degeneration.

 Meet the team →